CCS-ZCU/GreLa/README.md

 * document licences for all source corpora
 * ore identifiers for works and authors (e.g. PHI IDs for Latin texts)
 * provenance metadata for Latin texts
 * standardized spatial metadata for works and authors
+* ULTIMATE GOAL: a bilingual (greek and latin) database-wide token-level and sentence-level contextual embeddings, based on a fine-tuned BERT model allowing (1) diachronic word sense induction&disambiguation and (2) fast retrieval of similar passages, paraphrases and allusion across the two languages

 ---